- Law Clerk to the Honorable Albert Tate, Jr., United States Court of Appeals for the Fifth Circuit

 - Represented broker-dealer in federal trial and appellate courts nationwide in successfully obtaining injunctions barring investors from pursuing their claims before FINRA.
 Every federal court rejected the investors’ arguments and required investors to litigate rather than arbitrate their claims.

-- Defended senior executive of a publicly-traded company, who, with his company, was a target of an SEC investigation into the company’s restatement of its annual financials.
+- Represented senior executive of a publicly-traded company who, with his company, was a target of an SEC investigation into the company’s restatement of its annual financials.

-- Represented multiple broker-dealers in numerous arbitrations and regulatory proceedings in the aftermath of the dotcom crash.
+- Represented multiple broker-dealers in hundreds of arbitrations and regulatory proceedings in the aftermath of the dotcom crash and in the aftermath of the financial crisis.

-- Handled multiple cases, over a period of five years, relating to accusations of inaccurate stock assessments produced in research analyst’s reports.
+- Handled dozens of cases, over a period of five years, relating to accusations of inaccurate stock assessments contained in research analyst’s reports.

 George has long been a member of the American, Louisiana, and New Orleans Bar Associations, as well as the Securities Industry and Financial Markets Association and the American Law Institute.
 He has served as an arbitrator for the National Association of Securities Dealers, the New York Stock Exchange, and the American Arbitration Association.
 He also has taught jurisprudence, constitutional theory, and securities litigation and arbitration for over twenty-five years as a member of the adjunct faculty at Tulane University Law School, where he is a full Professor and a recipient of the Monte M. Lehman Distinguished Teaching Award.